Cv-Keep/cvkeep-frontend/README.md

 # Quick Start

-To run this plaform locally, please perform the following steps:
+To quckly run this plaform locally, please perform the following steps:
-Obs: You need the `CV Keep Backend` running locally.
+Obs: You need the `CV Keep Backend` running locally to have all working.

 1. Clone this repository
 2. Copy the `.env` file to `.env.local`